-96% of waste sent to recovery Thanks to this energy infrastructure, INALCA is now able to self-produce 76% of its requirements, of which 29% from energy from renewable sources.

-From cattle to biomethane: the latest technological frontier to produce renewable energy

-The latest frontier for the development of green energy is the partnership with HeraAmbiente for the production of biomethane, a 100% renewable fuel that can be used by the urban network and will also be used in the near future to power goods transport vehicles and agricultural vehicles.
+Thanks to this energy infrastructure.
+INALCA is ts. of which 29% from energy from renewable From cattle to biomethane: the latest technological frontier to produce renewable energy The latest frontier for the development of green energy is the partnership with HeraAmbiente for the production of biomethane, a 100% renewable fuel that can be used by the urban network and will also be used in the near future to power goods transport vehicles and agricultural vehicles.
+Through the entire energy infrastructure system, technological know-how and the commitment of professionals in the sector, a total of 68,000 tonnes of biomass, agricultural and industrial, are used for energy production each year.

-INALCA'S ENERGY INFRASTRUCTURE.
+INAL CA'S ENERGY INFRASTRUCTURE.
 Cogeneration, photovoltaics and self-generation of energy